aeknt/bashbox/README.md

 	fast-lib - same but unformated

 # contributing
-if you want contribute, **do not edit "bashbox/bxlib" file, its just automerged file, edit things in /bin or bashbox-bin/-lib/-include.**
+if you want contribute, **do not edit "bashbox/bxlib" file, its just automerged file, edit things in bin/.**

 # thanks
 in bashbox is used: